-Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu
+Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu, Hawaiʻi

 Distance: 4.5 miles / 7.2 km

-By this, I mean that trails to similar southern Koʻolau peaks only get more difficult after Hawaiʻi Loa Ridge; such as Kapālama, Mauʻumae, Waʻahila, and even the neighboring Wailupe.
+By this, I mean that similar southern Koʻolau ridges only get more difficult after Hawaiʻi Loa Ridge, which include Kapālama, Mauʻumae, Waʻahila, and even the neighboring Wailupe, to name just a few.

 In all, Hawaiʻi Loa Ridge is a well-trafficked trail, and whether you’re just looking for a fun day hike or a beautiful late afternoon/ sunset adventure, Hawaiʻi Loa Ridge is a great option to consider!